 - Support for Australian students at all higher education institutions; and

-- Changes affecting the repayment of HELP loans.
+- Changes affecting the repayment of HECS loans.

-It is important that current and future students understand how these changes will affect them.
+It is important that current and future students understand how these changes would affect them.

-For a complete list of Higher Education reform measures announced in the 2014-15 Budget go to the Higher Education Budget (opens in a new window) page.
+For a complete list of measures in the Government's higher education reform package see the 2014-15 Portfolio Budget Statement (opens in a new window) page.

 The Government is committed to having an affordable and sustainable higher education system.
 This means re- balancing the share of costs paid by students and the Government.
 This recognises the benefits you get from higher education through increased job opportunities and higher incomes.

-Students will still be able to defer payment of their fees through HECS if they meet the HECS eligibility requirements.
+Students would still be able to defer payment of their fees through HECS if they meet the HECS eligibility requirements.

 Students who were enrolled in, or had accepted, a Commonwealth supported place (CSP) on or before 13 May 2014 will continue to be charged under existing arrangements until they finish their study or until the 31st of December 2020 (whichever comes first).
 This covers people currently enrolled in undergraduate courses and non-research postgraduate courses.Return to top

 The higher education reform package changes would give all Australian students who want to undertake a higher education diploma, advanced diploma or associate degree course the same access to Commonwealth subsidies as students doing bachelor degree courses at public universities.